Dabendorf/Dabendorf-Traincoloureur/README.md

 python3 -m pip install -U pygame --user
 ```

-### Load vbb data
+### Optional: Load new vbb data
-One needs to obtain the official VBB station data and distances first.
-We thankfully use the [Generate-vbb-graph](https://github.com/derhuerst/generate-vbb-graph/) javascript framework by [derhuerst](https://github.com/derhuerst/).
+We thankfully use the [Generate-vbb-graph](https://github.com/derhuerst/generate-vbb-graph/) javascript framework by [derhuerst](https://github.com/derhuerst/) for obtaining the official VBB station data and distances.
-Please run the following installation commands.
+The programme already includes those files, there is no need to run those files.
+If you want newer data than included in the project, you can download them by running the following commands:

-### Installing nodejs and generate-vbb-graph
+### Optional: Installing nodejs and generate-vbb-graph
 ```console
 sudo apt install npm
 sudo npm install -g generate-vbb-graph